GabrielFernandez14/fernandez-cop3330-assignment4part2/readme.md

 Pressing this button clears all data inside of both the To-Do and Completed tables.

 ### Editing the Tables
+The user can edit the table's contents by first selecting an item within either table, then pressing the Edit Task button.
+This will open a new window where the user can then input their desired changes, and confirm the edit with a Confirm button.

 ### Using the Display Menu
 #### Display All